13 Dealing with Data

 When it comes to time-series features, we can apply time-specific transformations.
 One technique is the fourier transform, which can be used to decompose a time series into its component frequencies, much like how we use PCA (Section 11.2).
 This can be useful for identifying periodicity in the data, which can be used as a feature in a model.

 In marketing contexts, some perform adstocking with features.
-This method models the delayed effect of features over time, such that they may have their most important impact immediately, but still can impact the present target from past values.
+This approach models the delayed effect of features over time, such that they may have their most important impact immediately, but still can impact the present target from past values.
 For example, a marketing campaign might have the most significant impact immediately after it’s launched, but it can still influence the target variable at later time points.
 Adstocking helps capture this delayed effect without having to include multiple lagged features in the model.
-That said, including lagged features is also an option.
+That said, including lagged features is also an option in this setting.
 In this case, you would have a feature for the current time point (t), the same feature for the previous time point (t-1), the feature for the time point before that (t-2), and so on.

 If you have the year as a feature, you can use it as a numeric feature or as a categorical feature.
 If you treat it as numeric, you need to consider what a zero means.
 In a linear model, the intercept usually represents the outcome when all features are zero.
 But with a feature like year, a zero year isn’t meaningful in most contexts.
 To solve this, you can shift the values so that the earliest time point, like the first year in your data, becomes zero.
 This way, the intercept in your model will represent the outcome for this first time point, which is more meaningful.
 The same goes if you are using months or days as a numeric feature.
 It doesn’t really matter which year/month/day is zero, just that zero refers to one of the actual time points observed.
+Shifting your time feature in this manner can also help with convergence for some models.
+In addition, you may want to convert the feature to represent decades, or quarters, or some other time period, to help with interpretation.

 Dates and/or times can be a bit trickier.
-Often you can just split dates out into year, month, day, etc., and proceed as discussed.
+Often you can just split dates out into year, month, day, etc., and proceed with those as features.
 In other cases you’d want to track the time period to assess possible seasonal effects.
 You can use something like a cyclic approach (e.g. cyclic spline or sine/cosine transformation) to get at yearly or within-day seasonal effects.
 As mentioned, a fourier transform can also be used to decompose the time series into its component frequencies for use as model features.
 Time components like hours, minutes, and seconds can often be dealt with in similar ways, but you will more often deal with the periodicity in the data.
 For example, if you are looking at hourly data, you may want to consider the 24-hour cycle.

 Weeks are not universal.
 Some start on Sunday, others Monday.
 Some data contexts only consider weekdays.
 Some systems may have 52 or 53 weeks in a year, and dates may not be in the same week from one year to the next, etc. So use caution when considering weeks as a feature.

-13.6.2.1 Covariance structures
+13.6.2.2 Covariance structures

 In many cases you’ll have features that vary over time but are not a time-oriented feature like year or month.
 For example, you might have a feature that is the number of people who visited a website over days.
 This is a time-varying feature, but it’s not a time metric in and of itself.

-In general, we’d like to account for the time-dependent correlations in our data, and the main way to do so is to posit a covariance structure that accounts for this in some fashion.
+In general, we’d like to account for the time-dependent correlations in our data, and a common way to do so is to posit a covariance structure that accounts for this in some fashion.
 This helps us understand how data points are related to each other over time, and requires us to estimate the correlations between observations.
 As a starting point, consider linear regression.
 In a standard linear regression model, we assume that the samples are independent of one another, with a constant variance and no covariance.

 Instead, we can also use something like a mixed model, where we include a random effect for each group and estimate the variance attributable to the grouping effect.
 By default, this ultimately assumes a constant correlation from time point to time point, but many tools allow you to specify a more complex covariance structure.
 A common method is to use autoregressive covariance structure that allows for correlations further apart in time to lessen.
 In this sense the covariance comes in as an added random effect, rather than being a model in and of itself as with ARIMA.
 Many such approaches to covariance structures are special cases of gaussian processes, which are a very general technique to model time series, spatial, and other types of data.